Incremental Data-Driven Policy Synthesis via Game Abstractions: Supplementary Material for Sec. 6

-As the fixpoint formula~\cref{eq:fixpoint-cofaircoBuechi} calculates the $\Wenv$ winning region of the \emph{fair Büchi game}; we want the version of the lifting algorithm that works directly on the fair Büchi game (and not the dual), given in~\cref{eq:fairbuechi-pr} and~\eqref{eq:fairBuechi-lifting}, to simplify the comparison of the mappings $\rho^*$ and $\rho^\psi$.
+The fixpoint formula in ~\cref{eq:fixpoint-cofaircoBuechi} calculates the winning region of the fair Büchi game $\Wenv$.
+Here, we provided a lifting algorithm that works directly on the fair Büchi game (and not the dual), given in~\cref{eq:fairbuechi-pr,eq:fairBuechi-lifting}, to simplify the comparison of the mappings $\rho^*$ and $\rho^\psi$.
 Furthermore, we actually use this version of the lifting algorithm in the $\texttt{initialise}$ function in~\cref{alg:main_fixed} in order to bypass the construction of the dual game.

-Now we are almost ready to prove~\cref{thm:fixpoint-pm-equivalence}, but before we start the proof, we will introduce one last definition.
+Before we start the proof, we will introduce one last definition.

 \begin{definition}[(Full-)$\Venv$-subgraph] Let $\ltup{\gamegraph^f, \Inf(\XX)}$ be a fair Büchi game with $\gamegraph^f = (\gamegraph, E^f)$ where $\gamegraph = \tup{V, \Vsys, \Venv, E}$.
 A subgraph $\subgraph = \tup{V', \Vsys', \Venv', E'}$ of $\gamegraph$ is called a \textit{full-$\Venv$-subgraph} if it contains all successors of $\Vsys$ nodes, at least one successor of each $\Venv$ node, and all fair successors of each fair non-Büchi node.
 That is, in $\subgraph$,